 Orpheus Suite

-Orpheus in the underworld is the English name for the comic opera Orphée aux Enfers.
-The two-act piece, which has words by Hector Cremieux and music by Jacques Offenbach, had its first performance in Paris on 21 October 1858.
-The opera was later re-written and expanded to a four-act piece which they first performed on 7 February 1874.
+Orpheus in the Underworld is the English name for the comic opera Orphée aux Enfers.
+The two-act piece, with words by Hector Crémieux and music by Jacques Offenbach, had its first performance in Paris on 21 October 1858.
+The opera was later rewritten and expanded to a four-act piece, first performed on 7 February 1874.
 The opera tells the story of Orpheus and Eurydice.
 However, in this version, Orpheus is not Apollo’s son but a rustic violin teacher.
-Orphée aux Enfers was Offenbach’s first full-lenght opera and was a big success.
-At the end of the 19th century, the Moulin Rouge in Paris adopted the Galop Infernal from the Can-Can scene, making it still a popular dance till day.
+Orphée aux Enfers was Offenbach’s first full-length opera and was a big success.
+At the end of the 19th century, the Moulin Rouge in Paris adopted the Galop Infernal from the Can-Can scene, making it still a popular dance to this day.

 Orpheus Suite for Percussion Ensemble: